9 Huge Mistakes You Don’t Know You Are Making on Social Media

 Most business owners now use social media as a marketing, lead-generation and customer-service tool.
-In fact, in a recent industry survey, 92 percent of marketers contacted called social media important to their business.
+In fact, in a recent industry survey, 92 percent of marketers contacted saw social media as important to their business.
 Yet, despite the widespread use of social media, many business owners are inadvertently damaging their brand through their efforts, rather than growing and building their business.
 Here are nine huge mistakes that you may not know you are making on social media.

 1. Posting the same types of content again and again